Doctor of Physical Therapy

 Advancement, Probation and Dismissal

 Continuation as a Physical Therapy student is dependent on maintenance of a minimum cumulative grade point average of 3.0 (B) while enrolled in the program.
 A student whose cumulative grade point average falls below 3.0 will be subject to academic probation or consideration for dismissal.
 While on probation, a student must maintain a B average in those courses for which he or she is registered or be considered for dismissal.
-A student who receives a grade of D or F in any semester cannot progress to the next semester and may also be subject to dismissal.
+A student who receives a grade of F in any semester cannot progress to the next semester and may also be subject to dismissal.

 The Department of Physical Therapy Student Progress Committee (SPC) may recommend dismissal, probation, repetition of the course when next offered, repetition of the year or other actions as deemed appropriate.
 The student who has been dismissed may be readmitted for further study by petition from the SPC.
 The request will be approved or disapproved by the dean.
 Under no circumstances will a student on probation be awarded a degree.